pghvlaans/sbotools/man-md/sbotools.conf.5.md

 If **TRUE**, then remove the package and source archives after building.
 Source archives are otherwise retained in */usr/sbo/distfiles* (with *SBO_HOME=/usr/sbo*) by default.
-If **PKG_DIR** is set, package archives will be saved there regardless of **DISTCLEAN**.
+If **PKG_DIR** is set, package archives are saved there regardless of **DISTCLEAN**.

 **GPG_VERIFY=(FALSE\|TRUE)**

 If **TRUE**, use **gpg** to verify the contents of the local repository when running [sbocheck(1)](sbocheck.1.md), [sboinstall(1)](sboinstall.1.md) and [sboupgrade(1)](sboupgrade.1.md).
-Missing public keys are detected, and a download from [keyserver.ubuntu.com](keyserver.ubuntu.com) on port 80 will be offered if available.
+Missing public keys are detected, and a download from [keyserver.ubuntu.com](keyserver.ubuntu.com) on port 80 is offered if available.
 Only rsync repositories can be verified on Slackware 14.0 and Slackware 14.1.

 **JOBS=(FALSE\|#)**